lvyv/opcClient/README.md

 # opcClient

-The openopc package leaks memories and is not suitable for long term running situation.
+*Memory leak* occurs when the original OpenOPC package connects to an OPC DA server (WinCC etc.) and SyncRead or SyncWrite some tags.

-This package is used to fix that problem.
-It should run on old windows boxes to collect PLC data in WinCC OPC DA Server.
+It is a serious problem, especially in plant situation.
+This project is aimed to solve it, and provide a windows native DLL for Python, so as to leverage advantages of both programming languages.
+The final software should run on old windows boxes to collect PLC data in WinCC OPC DA Server.

-Test enviroment is WinCC7.0 and Windows7 x86 sp1.
+Test enviroment is assumed as WinCC7.0 and Windows7 x86 sp1.